SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 population ``N(t)`` increases by 1.
 Since `deathcrj` is proportional to population size, then a birth event should trigger an update of the death rate.
 Conversely, death events do not modify the birth rate, since births only obey seasonal fluctuation.
-The graph below encodes the dependency we just described such that `dep_graph[1]` are the dependents of death events and `dep_graph[2]` are the dependents of birth events.
+The dependency graph below, `dep_graph`, encodes this dependency such that `dep_graph[1]` is a vector of the dependents of death events and `dep_graph[2]` is a vector of the dependents of birth events.

 ```@example tut1
 dep_graph = [[1], [1, 2]]